Niko464/crypto_notifs/README.md

 ## <ins> Notes

-For the project to run, you need an extra file in src/private_config.py containing:
+For the project to run, you need a .env file with:

 API_KEY